How Long Does It Take to Learn Python?

 Can you teach yourself Python?

-With all the free courses and libraries out there, it’s only sensible to ask if you can teach yourself Python.
-And the answer is usually yes - but with a condition.
+With all the free courses and libraries, it’s only sensible to ask if you can teach yourself Python.
+And the answer is usually yes – but with a condition.

 Free Python lessons are widespread, and you can find some low-cost courses through sites that specialize in online learning.
 These courses will range from generic programming skills (using Python as an example) to expert-level deep dives into Python’s applications in machine learning and data science.